implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: True_
 -->

+_inlined_description: _

 _description: _

-Return a new `ofVec2f` calculated by copying this vector and then mapping from its default coordinate system -- origin (0,0), X direction (1,0), Y direction (0,1) -- to a new coordinate system defined with origin at `origin`, X direction `vx`, and Y direction `vy`.
+Return a new ofVec2f calculated by copying this vector and then mapping from its default coordinate system -- origin (0,0), X direction (1,0), Y direction (0,1) -- to a new coordinate system defined with origin at origin, X direction vx, and Y direction vy.

-*In most cases you want `vx` and `vy` to be perpendicular and of unit length; if they are not perpendicular you will have shearing as part of the mapping, and if they are not of unit length you will have scaling as part of the mapping.*
+*In most cases you want vx and vy to be perpendicular and of unit length; if they are not perpendicular you will have shearing as part of the mapping, and if they are not of unit length you will have scaling as part of the mapping.*